 Units of Novartis AG (NOVN), Europe’s second-largest drugmaker, sued three rivals asking a federal judge to stop them from selling generic copies of the drug Enablex for overactive-bladder control until a patent expires.

-Novartis “will be substantially and irreparably damaged and harmed” if competing generic sale of the drug is permitted in the U.S. before the 2000 patent expires in 2016, company lawyers (1389L) said in complaints filed in Wilmington, Delaware.
+Novartis “will be substantially and irreparably damaged and harmed” if competing generic sale of the drug is permitted in the U.S. before the 2000 patent expires in 2016, company lawyers (1389L:US) said in complaints filed in Wilmington, Delaware.

 Basel, Switzerland-based Novartis AG in 2005 hired the Procter & Gamble Co.
-(PG) of Cincinnati to help sell Enablex in the U.S. Overactive bladder affects more than 34 million Americans, according to the business partners’ Web Site.
+(PG:US) of Cincinnati to help sell Enablex in the U.S. Overactive bladder affects more than 34 million Americans, according to the business partners’ Web Site.

 Denise Bradley, a U.S. spokeswoman for Teva, said the company couldn’t comment on the lawsuit.
 Officials of Watson and Anchen weren’t immediately available to comment.

 American depositary receipts of Teva parent, Petah Tikva, Israel-based Teva Pharmaceutical Industries Ltd. (TEVA), the world’s largest generic-drug maker, rose 39 cents to $44.86 at 4:29 p.m.
 New York time in Nasdaq Stock Market trading.
 Each ADR is worth one ordinary share.